Did You Know?

 In modern terms, Johnny would be considered a “pacifist,” encouraging and fostering goodwill between the new homesteaders and Native Americans.
 When in Crawford County, Johnny most likely interacted with the Wyandot Tribe.

-Little is known of Johnny’s early life except that he loved nature, was kind to all creatures and was known for being remarkably unselfish.
+Little is known of Johnny’s early life except that he loved nature, was extremely kind to all creatures great and small, and he was known for being remarkably unselfish.
 His half-sister, who survived him, related many fond memories of their childhood days.
 Johnny’s half-sister later lived in Mansfield (Richland County), Ohio.

-He made money by first planting apple seeds which grew into saplings.
-Johnny then bartered or sold them to those wanting to lay claim to or improve their land.
+Johnny cleared small plots of land in villages of both Native Americans and settlers.
+Johnny made money by first planting apple seeds which grew into saplings.
+He then bartered or sold them to those wanting to lay claim to or improve their land.
 Sometimes, Johnny would sell his own established land to incoming frontiersmen.
 Over the course of his lifetime, Johnny owned 1,200 acres (verifiable in numerous Ohio County Recorder’s Offices), to not only establish but also to tend his apple orchards.

 Johnny’s plantings helped ease the lives of the pioneers, as apples were a dietary staple for many.
 More than a social drink, apple cider was a safer alternative to drinking water–especially on the open frontier.
 Apple cider vinegar was also regularly used as a preservative and a flavoring.